 What are Hedge Funds?

-Refers to an investment fund which is open only to investors who can place a high amount of money.
+This refers to an investment fund that is open only to investors who can place a high amount of money.

 What is Hedged Exposure?

-A practice according to which a trader opens a position at the opposite direction of an existing position.
-For example if you are Long on IBM stock you open a Short position on the Dow Jones Industrial.
+Practice according to which a trader opens a position in the opposite direction of an existing position.
+For example, if you are Long on IBM stock you open a Short position on the Dow Jones Industrial.
 This practice is useful when a certain financial asset is particularly overbought or oversold compared to the general market.

 What is Hedging?